JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

          }
      }
      ```

      </div>

 ## Running Tests

-A test task is created under the name `<targetName>Test` for each target that is suitable for testing, for example.
+A test task is created under the name `<targetName>Test` for each target that is suitable for testing.
+Run the `check` task to run
-Run the `check` task to run the tests for all targets.
+the tests for all targets.

 As the `commonTest` [default source set](#default-project-layout) is added to all test compilations, tests and test tools that are needed
 on all target platforms may be placed there.